carlhiggs/spatial-urban-indicators/docs/indicators.rst

       :width: 100%
       :align: center

-      Districts ranked in ascending order by average monthly cost of living per person (baht; nso, 2017) with regard to opportunity to earn a fair wage.
+      Districts ranked in ascending order by average monthly cost of living per person (baht; nso, 2017) with regard to poverty indicators (nso, 2017).